Our Vision, Mission and Values

 Chief Executive Officer

-ILFA’s CEO is Maureen O’Donell.
+ILFA’s CEO is Maureen O’Donnell

 ILFA Board